 6) I’m good at things.
 This may sound like a silly one, but it’s not.
 I’ve learned so much about things that I’m good at.
 I’ve also learned about things I’m not so good at, but it keeps me striving and improving.

 7) Distance doesn’t have to spoil friendship.
 This one is self explanatory… True friends will be there when you come back.

 8) Sometimes, people spend more time stressing about doing things than actually doing things.
 Don’t be one of those people.

 9) I can advocate for myself.
 Enough said.

 10) I need to learn to accept compliments!
 I used to always blow off compliments.
 “Oh no!
 I’m not great!
 I just got it easy”.
 “This outfit?!
 It’s nothing!”.
 NO!
 Take it, smile, say thanks.
 Don’t put yourself down!
 I’ve learned when a supervisor says I’m doing a good job, that I’m probably doing a good job.
 Just take the compliment.

-Overall, this semester of graduate school has been the best I could have ever imagined.
-I have three amazing clients, and professors and supervisors who truly care about my experience and my learning!
-So lucky to be where I am!
+Overall, that first semester of speech pathology grad school has been the best I could have ever imagined.
+I had three amazing clients, and professors and supervisors who truly cared about my experience and my learning!
+So lucky to go to my school!